phyo-pyae/flutter/README.md

 # Flutter Example Application

 TODO app
-#### Can create list of job to do for each user and storing it to Firestore Cloud
+#### Can create list of job and earned money to do for each user and storing it to Firestore Cloud
 #### Can upload images of memories for each user and storing it to Firebase Storage

 ## Getting Started